hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 <img src="../img/radial_glia.jpeg" width="300">
 </p>

 Please note that `ggplot2` expects as input either a "data frame" or Tidyverse's version of a data frame called a "tibble" (you can find out more about tibbles [here](https://r4ds.had.co.nz/tibbles.html)).
 To create this figure we will need the data present in our `results` data frame.
-This plot examines the magnitude (log2 fold changes) and significance (p-adjusted values) of the differences in gene expression between the *Prdm16* KO and WT samples for every gene in radial glia cells (*Pax6*+ cells).
+This plot examines the magnitude(log2 fold changes) on the x-axis and significance (p-adjusted values) on the y-axis of the differences in gene expression between the *Prdm16* KO and WT samples for every gene in radial glia cells (*Pax6*+ cells).
 This plot is called a "volcano plot", but it is essentially a simple X-Y scatterplot with each data point representing a gene.
 Let's take a look at the `results` data frame and look for the columns we are interest in.

 ```r
 # Inspect the results data frame